Hi, I’m Beat — pronounced B@ — Schindler, in charge here to ensure that Schindlersword is about nothing but words.

 It hasn’t always been easy

 All through my life I’ve worked relentlessly to make it from rags to riches, but then suddenly, on a dark Friday night in February of 2012, I got kicked out of my house with my possessions in a suitcase, a backpack, and a blue IKEA-shoulder bag.

 My prospects appeared bleak and my future dark.
 But the worst part was that I didn’t understand why me?

 When your only options are to get capsized or get over it, you work hard to gain a new perspective, on that I give you my word.
 It wasn’t easy and the breakthrough — when I saw words for the first time — finally happened only in 2016.
 Now, hardly a day goes by when I don’t see how far I’ve come since then.

 What have words got to do with it?

 What have words got to do with it?
 All kinds of things are being said, depending on who is saying them.
-And what to believe remains what it’s always been, a question of character and personal preference, to each their own.

 The heart of the matter